Calendario

 • All our trips are designed to be flexible so that we can adapt to weather conditions, focus on the group’s interests and take advantage of opportunities that arise once there.

 • Considering the special nature of the journey, some parts may be modified due to unpredictable factors and are based on unarguable decisions of the local guide.
 Costs originating from such variations will be sole responsibility of the participants.
-Of course the guide will do his/her utmost to adhere to the original program.
+Of course, the guide will do his/her utmost to adhere to the original program.

-• Prices could change in case of major changes in services costs, beyond the organizer’s will
+• Prices could change in case of major changes in services costs, beyond the organizer’s will.

 Included:

-• Transfers and tours in minibuses/microbuses
+• Tours in minibuses/microbuses

 • Local guide (languages spoken: English, French, German, Italian and Spanish)